lukezhangui/thoughts/A collection of thoughts.md

 - Sensory triggers: Tea would be a good trigger for work.
 Dim lighting triggers a pensive mood.
 - Time regularity: I used to exercise early in the morning, do it often enough and it becomes a habit.

+# Epics and the balance between learning and doing

+For the longest time my objectives when learning is to simply improve myself.
+This point of view is great for many reasons: Become emotionally detached with the results of my work, not distracted by short term gains, willingness to explore and learn new things.
+But I have been forced to understand that this point of view, while good for many things, should not be the only view I have.

+Pursuing an ephemereal goal leads to flaky concepts, voodoo and placebo methods, and a lack of caring in my own work.
+A certain sloppiness.
+My painting and drawing style is sloppy, but I call it impressionism.
+My programming is sloppy, but I call it agile.
+I have many excuses for sloppy work, and sometimes, the sloppiness comes accross as charismatic.
+But if I am to improve, I must improve on this also.

+To learn and to do, these tasks go hand in hand, opposite side of the same coin.
+Sometimes, when I learn too much and do too little, like the pickup arts, or human psychology, what I learn is not useful, and I do not remember in any meaningful way.

+But when you become too focused on doing, then you are walking around in circles, treading water.

+It's easy to say that balance is the answer, but where's proof?
+Should you learn something first, and then do, and learn something again, repeat forever.
+Or do you try to do both at the same time?
+Or is it a 70/30 ratio, or a ramp, a logrithmic process?

+Looking at my study of the movements of the body.
+In the beginning, there was much learning, much reading, and many theories.
+As time goes on, the theories come slower and slower, and the more time is spent doing.
+During this later stage, my 'doings' become more efficent and productive.

+So is this it? the answer is that it's a process?
+But if so, how do I improve even more?

+Let's look at my failings.
+For art, I've keep learning about painting, about color, about value.
+Those led to tangible and decent results.
+But when I embarked on my journey to improve accuracy, to improve memory, I failed.
+What happened?

+I got sidetracked.
+I spent more time on learning the movements of my eyes, memorizing paintings, researching paint consistencies than actual painting.
+But it was interesting, so I say.
+I truly believed that with it I can discover the secrets of the masters, and when it failed, I moved on to other interesting things.

+My experience with tai chi was the same.
+I started it, got good at it, and then moved on to learning about the energy flow inside my body.
+At the time, it was actually recommended in the tai chi literature.
+But it was bullshit.

+But I HAVE NOT FAILED YET.
+It hasn't been more than five years since 2008.
+Not five empty years, but five years with its own gains and losses.
+I an pick back up painting, I can keep learning singing, I can once more practice piano.

+## What can be summarized from this?

+- When you have no leads, go back a step, repeat what you did before.
+You cannot have mastered everything.
+- Break things down.
+"Epics" can be broken into 5 minute tasks.
+Giant research can be broken down into "Epics".
+Discover a natural cycle, have a retrospective, and be prepared to cut losses.
+- When I was learning about movement, I got into a habit of reaching a point of frustration, and then re-think, retrace steps, and go off into a new direction.
+The last I checked, a cycle was anywhere between a few weeks to a couple of months.